How are your programs operating during the COVID-19 pandemic?

 Are campers divided into age groups?

 Yes.
-Each of our Day Camp sessions has a maximum enrollment of 44 kids, ages 6-12.
-The campers are then divided by age into four groups of up to 11.
+Each of our Day Camp sessions has a maximum enrollment of 60 kids, ages 6-12.
+The campers are then divided by age into up to six groups of up to 10 campers.
 So for example, if you were to enroll a 6 year-old child, they would probably be in a group with other 6 and 7 year-olds (the exact breakdown of age groups depends on how many children of what age enroll for that camp session).
-Each group of 11 has one lead instructor and a volunteer assistant instructor.
+Each group of 10 has one lead instructor and a volunteer assistant instructor.
 All the campers and staff meet together for a story or other community activity once in a while, but most of the experience is within a smaller same-age group of kids, with instructors who really get to know each camper individually.

-Can my child request to be grouped with his/her friends?
+Can my child request to be grouped with their friends?

 Yes.
 At the time of registration, you can request your child be grouped with a friend, provided they are enrolling in the same camp session.
 However, while we will do our best to accommodate these requests, we can not guarantee that this will occur.
+You have the ability to log into your account to update this information at any time, making any changes at least two weeks prior to your child’s camp start date.
 Note: campers are divided into age groups (see previous answer), so only friends of very similar ages are likely to be grouped together.

 What happens in case of an animal sighting?